skhabiri/PredictiveModeling-CoverType-u2build/README.md

 # forestcover_metrics

-classifiers metrics for forest cover type dataset a heroku plotly dash app based on estimators data saved as pkl file.
+This is a Classifiers metrics for forest cover_type dataset.
+It's a plotly dash app deployed on Heroku.
+Estimators data have been saved as pkl file.

 ### Running locally